 How does this programming happen?
 Deep in your brain is a structure called the amygdala that is beyond conscious awareness, records every experience you’ve ever had, and records it in terms of emotional significance.

 This programming is done by creating neural wiring consistent with the emotional tone of each past experience.
 The stronger the experiences, the stronger the wiring.
-In its fear response role, the amygdala’s job is to keep you safe by constantly scanning everything in your external and internal environment, look for matches of something that ‘looks’ similar to that which has hurt you before and send an all-out alarm response through your body and brain.
+In its fear response role, the amygdala’s job is to keep you safe by constantly scanning everything in your external and internal environment, looking for matches of something that "looks" similar to that which has hurt you before, and sending an all-out alarm response through your body and brain.
 Again, it is not meant to be a conscious process as, evolutionarily, humans needed to be capable of pre-thought reactivity.

 These emotions may appear as anger, overwhelming anxiety, crushing shame, embarrassment, abandonment, extreme jealousy or insecurity, and the list goes on.
 Basically, any emotion that you have experienced in the past as a hurtful or difficult experience can re-surface in an immediate form now to get your attention.
 The trigger may be a form of the original emotion or a learned emotional reaction you have cultivated to negotiate the more difficult emotion.
 For example, you might get intensely angry to mask the hurt underneath.